 (4) engage in a sustained and systematic comparison between one major region or distinct community outside the US with one region or community in the US or the entirety of the US.

 2.3.2 Following is a list of Student Learning Objectives to assess learning related to Global Competency.
-Students successfully completing the Global Competency curriculum will be able to:
+Students successfully completing the Global Competency GR will be able to:

 Outline the role played by humans in shaping and being shaped by the global physical and natural environment in order to understand how their actions affect both local and global communities; and